 The easy calm of a residential neighborhood – so hard to find in busy Paris – is one of the things that makes the Gare de Lyon/Bercy neighborhood so unequivocally charming.
-You’ll find yourself strolling along flower-laced lanes, through lively markets, above-ground gardens built on defunct railways, and grand expanses of space – all hot commodities in a tightly compacted city like Paris.
+You’ll find yourself strolling along flower-laced lanes, through lively markets, above-ground gardens built on defunct railways, and large parks – all hot commodities in a tightly compacted and crowded city like Paris.

 Orientation and Transport

-The Gare de Lyon/Bercy neighborhood is shared by the 12th arrondissement and 5th arrondissement, in the southeast corner of Paris.
+The Gare de Lyon/Bercy neighborhood spans the 12th arrondissement and 5th arrondissement in the southeast corner of Paris.
 One of the city’s main train stations, the Gare de Lyon, sits at the northern end of the neighborhood on the right bank (rive droite), with the Bercy Village shopping area rounding out the southern tip.
 Just to the west are the impressive Jardins des Plantes gardens and the Paris Mosque.
 The Seine river cuts between the two arrondissements, running north to south.

 Main streets in the neighborhood :

 Quai Saint Bernard, Quai de la Rapée, Rue de Bercy, Rue Cuvier, Pont de Bercy

 The Gare de Lyon offers access to Paris metro lines 1 and 14, plus the RER A and D suburban trains.
 To see Bercy Village, stop off at Bercy on line 6.
 For the Jardin des Plantes and the Paris Mosque, get off at Quai de la Rapée on line 5 and cross the Pont d’Austerlitz bridge, or stop at Jussieu on line 7.